dappnode/DAppNodeDocs/docs/what-can-you-do.md

 ### Upload to IPFS

-When uploading content to IPFS we use a tool we have created that can be used if you are connected to DAppNode (this tool is currently experimental, and will be improved in the coming months) or you could use the command `ipfs add -r build`.
+When uploading content to IPFS we use a tool we have created that can be used if you are connected to DAppNode (this tool is currently experimental, and it is in continous improvement) or you could use the command `ipfs add -r build`.

 Using our tool the next steps would be: